 - an annual basis (Form ST-101, New York State and Local Annual Sales and Use Tax Return).

 To qualify, you must file your return on time and pay what you owe in full.
 You can't claim the vendor collection credit on an amended return or on a past-due return.
 You can't carry over the credit to a future return.

 Businesses not eligible for the credit

-- businesses that file, or are required to file, their sales tax returns on a monthly basis (Form ST-809, New York State and Local Sales and Use Tax Return for Part Quarterly [Monthly] Filers, and Form ST-810, New York State and Local Quarterly Sales and Use Tax Return for Part-Quarterly [Monthly] Filers), and
+- you file your sales tax returns on a monthly basis (Form ST-809, New York State and Local Sales and Use Tax Return for Part Quarterly [Monthly] Filers, and Form ST-810, New York State and Local Quarterly Sales and Use Tax Return for Part-Quarterly [Monthly] Filers), or